Progress for America

-Progress for America (PFA) (a 501(c)(4)) and its affiliate Progress for America Voter Fund (PFA-VF) (a 527 committee) are national tax-exempt organizations in the United States.
+Progress for America (PFA) (a 501(c)(4)) and its affiliate Progress for America Voter Fund (PFA-VF) (a 527 committee) was a national tax-exempt organizations in the United States.
 PFA was established in 2001 to support George W. Bush's "Agenda for America".
 The PFA Voter Fund, which was set up in 2004, raised US$38 million in support of Bush's 2004 election bid.

 History

 PFA was registered as a 501(c)(4) group in February 2001 by Tony Feather, a political director of the Bush-Cheney 2000 campaign and partner at DCI Group as well as at the affiliated telemarketing and fundraising firm of Feather Larson Synhorst-DCI (FLS-DCI).
 Feather set up PFA as a "grassroots organization that mobilizes the public to contact their members of Congress about pending legislation and to write local newspapers to publicize the White House's agenda," the Center for Public Integrity wrote in 2002.
 During the first part of the Bush administration, it led campaigns to support tax cuts, conservative judicial appointments and energy legislation.

 Feather told The Washington Post in August 2002 that PFA was simply a vehicle for building grassroots support for Bush administration policies.
 However others said it was intended to accept soft money donations which political parties were barred from accepting starting in 2002.
 Feather left PFA in 2003 after receiving a legal opinion that his involvement with it and the Bush-Cheney campaign could violate regulations barring coordination between the entities.